mklan/cv/README.md

 You can fork this repo and use it as a framework for your personal CV.

-## Automated builds using github-actions

-Using github actions to build.
-You are able to edit the tex file directly in github.
-Changes will be rendered and commited.
+## Usage

+1. Fork
+2. Edit `cv.tex`
+3. Commit changes
+4. Wait for the pipeline to commit the rendered document